AgniswarPaul/AgniswarPaul/README.md

 ### Happy to see you here!

-I am an Engineering Management graduate student at Northeastern University and I am interested in Product Management and Software Development.
+I am an Engineering Management graduate student at Northeastern University and I am interested in Product Management and Project Management.